 The heel is small and empty and soft to the touch.
 It becomes firmer as it gets filled with treatment.

-Neck of talus is uncovered laterally [due to medial movement of navicular] and easily palpable in the sinus tarsi area.]
-The medial malleolus is difficult to palpate and is often in proximity of the navicular.
+The neck of the talus is uncovered laterally [due to medial movement of navicular] and easily palpable in the sinus tarsi area.]
+The medial malleolus is difficult to palpate and is often in a proximity of the navicular.
 The normal navicular-malleolar interval is decreased.

-There is drop of first metatarsal which creates a position of cavus.
+There is the drop of the first metatarsal which creates a position of cavus.

 The tibia often has internal torsion.

 The leg is smaller and less well-developed than on the healthy side.
 The skin of the foot may be normal, though stretched and thin on the dorsum and thrown into creases along the medial border and on the sole.